M-Yankov/UserAndRoles/README.md

   /// the rest of the code is not changed.
 ```

+After run this project.
+The database structure remains the same.
+TODO: add screenshot.

-Now check `GetUsersAndTheirRoles()` in `HomeController.cs`.
+Let's check `GetUsersAndTheirRoles()` method in `HomeController.cs`.
 The old way to get roles is not good, because it makes many queries to the database and it may be slow.
 ```csharp
 var userManager = new UserManager<IdentityUser>(new UserStore<IdentityUser>());
 IEnumerable<IdentityUser> dbUsers = userManager.Users.ToList();